Dhakaiyas: Mughal period

 During the Mughal era, the Bengal Subah was famous for rice cultivation and the city of Jahangirnagar (now Old Dhaka) was the province's capital.
 Rice was a very important export product in the mid-eighteenth century, centred in Dhaka.
-The merchants who exported the rice were predominantly Marwaris and Central Indians of noble descent.
-These northern and central Indian merchants would go to different areas in Eastern Bengal and collect the rice.
+The merchants who exported the rice were predominantly foreign Muslims of noble descent with Mughal, Turkic, Pathan or Central Asian ancestry.
+These merchants would go to different areas in Eastern Bengal and collect the rice.
 The rice was first needed to be cleaned up using dhekis before packaging, and this process is called kuta (কুটা) in Bengali.
 Many local Bengali rice cultivators from villages across Bengal were employed to do this.
 They would travel to the city to complete this job, and as it was lengthy journey, many of them started to permanently start residing in Dhaka.
 This migration took place circa 1760.
 However, not all were involved in the rice trade.
 The presence of the Mughals in Dhaka meant that there was generally a lot more employment opportunities there and so they took other occupations such as khansamahs, footsoldiers, guards, chefs and chauffeurs for the Nawabs of Dhaka and other aristocratic families.
 These groups of people lived together and engaged in conversations and addas with their Hindustani counterparts and their main occupation led them to be known as kuttis (other less-common names included kutiyal and hatkutti).
 The interactions of Kutti-Bengalis with different migrated north Indian Urdu-speaking people in Old Dhaka led to the birth of an Urdu-influenced dialect of Bengali known as Dhakaiya Kutti, and with that - a new identity.